alt-0222/COBOL/README.md

 ## Source Code

-The source code is contained in a single file, `sortmerg.cbl`, which is written in COBOL.
+The source code is contained in a single file, `sort.cbl`, which is written in COBOL.
 It consists of two main operations:

 1. Read data from three files and merge them into one in-memory list
 2. Sort the list and write the result to an output file